pareshraut/Neural-Networks-for-Drum-Music-Generation/README.md

 Usage
 To use the code in this project, follow these steps:

-Install the necessary dependencies by running pip install -r requirements.txt.
+Install the necessary dependencies

-Run the main.py script to start the training process for the LSTM model.
+Run the lstm.py script to start the training process for the LSTM model.
 Adjust the hyperparameters,

+To directly predict new tracks just run predict.py